 Presentation:

-Was the team's presentation well organized, timed, and delivered in a professional manner?
-Was the team consistent and convincing in the role it chose to assume?
+Was the team's presentation well organiz professional manner?
+Was the team consto assume? - F e it chose

-Score /10 x1 =
+Score /10 x1 = 70

+Comments:

-Analysis and Development of Alternatives:
+Analysis and Development of Alternative es:

-Did the team clearly identify the pertinent issue(s) facing the company/individual?
-Did the team develop a range of credible and creative alternatives to address the identified issue(s) by using relevant case data and making realistic assumptions?
+Did the team clearly identify the pertinent Did the team develop a range of credible identified issue(s) by using relevant case of and creative altern atives to add dress the

-Score /10 x2 =
+Score /10 x2 = 7

+Comments:

 Recommendation(s):

-Did the team effectively evaluate each of the alternatives it proposed and, with clear and substantiated criteria, justify its recommended course of action in a realistic and pragmatic manner consistent with the case data and the subsequent analysis?
+Did the team effectively evaluate each of clear and substantiated criteria, justify its realistic and pragmatic manner consistent analysis? recommend ded cou irse of action n in a

-Score /10 x2.5 =
+Score /10 x2.5

+Comments: ,,,,, 12-30- · - ·